-The subsidiary in Pakistan signed a foreign currency syndicated loan facility with Askari Bank Limited Off-Shore Banking Unit, Bahrain, with the lead arranger being Askari Bank Limited in the amount of USD 35 million.
+The subsidiary in Pakistan signed a foreign currency syndicated loan facility with Askari Bank Limited Off-Shore Banking Unit, Bahrain, with the lead arranger being Askari Bank Limited for an amount of USD 35 million.
 Interest is charged at three months average LIBOR plus 1.75% per annum and monitoring fee is payable at the rate of 1.2% per annum of the outstanding balance.
-To secure the facility an unconditional, irrevocable, first demand stand-by letter of credit ("SBLC") has been issued by National Bank of Oman favoring Askari Bank Limited against the corporate guarantee of the Parent Company.
+To secure the facility an unconditional, irrevocable, first demand stand-by letter of credit has been issued by National Bank of Oman favoring Askari Bank Limited against the corporate guarantee of the Parent Company.
 The arrangement shall remain effective until all the obligations under the facility are settled.
-Initially, this loan was re-payable in 20 equal quarterly instalments with two years grace period commencing 6 June 2013.
-The loan was rescheduled whereby the principal was repayable in 16 quarterly instalments ending on 6 March 2018.
-As of the reporting date, this loan has been prepaid in totality and SBLC has been released by Askari Bank.
+Initially, this loan is re-payable in 20 equal quarterly instalments with two years grace period commencing 6 June 2013.
+The loan has been rescheduled by Askari Bank Limited and is now repayable in 16 quarterly instalments commencing 6 June 2014.